bojidaryovchev/ecommerce-store/STYLEGUIDE.md

 ## Components

-- each component should live in its own folder, e.g. `src/components/FooBar`
-- each component should encapsulate everything related to it in that folder
-- each component folder should contain an `index.ts` file
-- each component folder `index.ts` file should contain a named default export of the component, e.g. `export { default as FooBar } from "./foo-bar";`, as well as an export for anything we might want to expose to the outside world
 - components are server-side by default unless we explicitly mark them as client-side using the `"use client";` directive
 - client-side components should be suffixed with `-client` to directly indicate they are client-side, e.g. `articles-client.component.ts`